 Now that school is out for most of you I have been brainstorming crafts that are a little more challenging but that can be adapted for younger kids as well.
+I came up with these paint chip flowers as one of those ideas.
 This was fun to make and by no means do you or your child have to make flowers, the sky is the limit with these fun vibrant colors.
 Also you can take this opportunity to talk about shades and hues !
 Don’t miss the matching activity after the craft for younger kids either!

 - Gather your materials.
 You will need some paint samples, scissors, paper and glue.

 - Start by deciding what to create, or deciding to make an abstract creation.

 - I started with some grass and glued it on my paper.